 As the purchaser, after passing the cooling-off period you’ll find yourself waiting for your legal representatives to complete actions on your behalf during what is called the settlement period.

 A settlement period runs through to the actual date of the settlement.
 Depending on what state or territory you live in, this is usually between 4-6 weeks.

 However, as part of the sale you may be able to negotiate a shorter or longer time with the vendor.

 A pre-settlement inspection is an opportunity to do a final inspection of the property before taking possession.

 If you find something that’s not satisfactory with the property’s condition or that the condition has changed since you exchanged sale contracts, check with your conveyancer or solicitor if you can delay settlement while the problem is fixed.

 The pre-settlement inspection should be done before the day of settlement.
 You may want to arrange an inspection so that there is time to raise any concerns that arise.

 It may also be helpful to put together a checklist of what you want to look for before the day.

-Things you need to know on settlement day
+Things to know on settlement day